kartben/thethingsstack-on-azure/README.md

 ### How much is this going to cost me?

-Using the default size options provided in the ARM template for the various resources and services, the **monthly cost** you're looking at is roughly **$200**.
+Using the default size options provided in the ARM template for the various resources and services, the **monthly cost** you're looking at is roughly **$200**, excluding the cost associated to bandwidth usage.

 You can considerably optimize the cost by looking at [resource reservation](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/save-compute-costs-reservations), as well as making sure that you pick the right size for the various resources based on the scale of your LoRaWAN infrastructure.

 ![The Things Stack on Azure - Pricing Estimation][pricing-img]

+For reference, and at the time of writing (Nov.
+2020), LoRaWAN network operators can charge up to a couple dollars per month per device.

 [//]: # (Image References)

+[deployment-diagram]: ./assets/deployment-diagram.svg "The Things Stack on Azure - Deployment Diagram"

 [pricing-img]: ./assets/pricing-overview.png "The Things Stack on Azure - Pricing Estimation"